uncbiag/mermaid/README.md

   * pip install pytorch-fft
   * pip install pynrrd

+ The mermaid.yaml file also contains information for all the packages that need to be installed.
+We will provide an anaconda installer in the (hopefully) near future.

-After everything is installed, compile the documentation (there are also more detailed installation instructions)
+After everything is installed, compile the documentation (there are also more detailed installation instructions) by doing the following.

       * cd mermaid
       * cd docs
       * make html

-# Setup

-* To compile the spatial transformer code simply go to the pyreg/libraries directory \
+Lastly, to compile the spatial transformer code simply go to the pyreg/libraries directory \
   for gpu user: execute 'sh make_cuda.sh' for cpu user: execute 'sh make_cpu.sh'

-* pip install pytorch-fft
-* go config to set CUDA_ON
+CUDA can be enabled by setting CUDA_ON to True in settings/compute_settings.json.
+All settings are contained in json configuration files in the settings directory.

-# How to run
+# How to run registrations

-* run testRegistrationGeneric.py/testRegistrationMultiscale.py
-* settings are put together in config.txt
+There are a few example registration implementations in the demos directory.
+Actual applications are contained in the apps directory.

+# Things to know

-* use float32 in most cases !!!, float16 is not stable
+* Use float32 in most cases, float16 is not stable
-* !!!!!!!!!!!!  most part of the codes have been examined.
-In case of failure, contact zyshen021@gmail.com
+* Most parts of the codes have been examined.
+In case of failure of the GPU code contact zyshen021@gmail.com; for all other failures contact mn@cs.unc.edu or open an issue in the github issue tracker.

 # Lastest Modification
   * 11.13    fix to adpat device